datacarpentry/organization-geospatial/_posts/R/dc-spatio-temporal-intro/2016-01-12-SI04-intro-CRS-projection.md

 The above maps provide examples of the two main types of coordinate systems:

 1. **Geographic coordinate systems:** coordinate systems that span the entire globe (e.g. latitude / longitude).
 2. **Projected coordinate Systems:** coordinate systems that are localized to minimize visual distortion in a particular region (e.g. Robinson, UTM, State Plane)

-In the next tutorial, we will discuss the differences between these `CRS`s in more detail.
+In the next tutorial, we will discuss the differences between these CRSs in more detail.
 Feel free to skip over this section and come back to it with fresh eyes if the concept of a `CRS` is becoming too complex.
 It's easisest to take on in bite sized pieces!